Romance & Revelation

-Baroque to Billiance
+Baroque to Brilliance

-Prepare to be dazzled as “one of the most brilliant couples in classical music” (Guardian).
-Gil Shaham and Adele Anthony perform Sarasate’s fiery Navarra and Bach’s lively Brandenburg Concerto No. 3.
-Andreas Delfs leads the RPO in Avner Dorman’s world premiere A Time to Mourn and a Time to Dance (a Voices of Today commission), an evocative new work blending reflection and celebration.
+Prepare to be dazzled as “one of the most brilliant couples in classical music” (Guardian), Gil Shaham and Adele Anthony, perform Sarasate’s fiery Navarra.
+Andreas Delfs leads the night starting with Bach’s lively Brandenburg Concerto No. 3 and Avner Dorman’s world premiere A Time to Mourn and a Time to Dance (a Voices of Today commission), an evocative new work blending reflection and celebration.
 The evening concludes with Mozart’s Symphony No. 41 (“Jupiter”), a masterful fusion of drama and beauty.

 Mozart's Requiem